 Read More: If you are staying in Bayeux, be sure to visit the famous Bayeux Tapestry, almost 1000 years old.
 Here are some fascinating facts about it.

 This, of course, is a personal preference.
 I only had one half-day and can honestly admit that it was a perfect introduction but left me wanting more.
-More of everything.
 More stories.
-More sites.
+A chance to see additional sites.
 More photographs.
-More understanding of this monumental event.
+A deeper understanding of this monumental event.
 More reflection time.

 The first stop on our tour of D-Day beaches in Normandy was Pointe du Hoc.
 The deep craters in the landscape where bombs fell and the remaining German concrete bunkers make an immediate impression.